Page Reviewed / Updated - Jun. 2018

 3) % of Settlement - CSV

 It is generally accepted that using a broker pays for itself, but there are always contrarian opinions.
 Without question, brokers make the process considerably easier and for that reason alone they are recommended.
-Initiating a conversation with a broker is highly informational, free of charge and puts an individual under no obligation.
-To learn more or be connected with a broker, complete the form below.
+Initiating a conversation with a broker is highly informative, free of charge and puts an individual under no obligation.
+Do not work with any broker who charges a fee for a consultation.